 - Philanthropic planning: It’s always nice to give something to people who need it or help a cause close to your heart.
-Financial planning can help you make sure you’re doing it efficiently and getting all the tax benefits you may be eligible for.
+Financial planning can help you ensure you’re doing it efficiently and getting all the tax benefits you’re eligible for.

 - Education funding planning: If you have children or other dependents who wish to pursue a college degree, you may want to help them to pay for it.
 Financial planning can help make sure you are able to do so.

 - Investment planning: Though financial planning doesn’t include the actual management of your assets, it can still help with your investment portfolio by mapping out how much you should be investing and in which types of investments.

 - Insurance planning: A financial planner can help you evaluate your insurance needs.
 Some financial planners are also licensed insurance agents and can sell you insurance themselves.
 However, they’ll likely earn a commission, which would create a conflict of interest.

 - Budgeting: This is perhaps the cornerstone of financial planning.
 A planner can make sure you are spending the right amount given your income and can also make sure that you aren’t going into debt.